epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/README.md

 We expect our feature importances to be relatively proportional to the effects found in the regression analysis of the paper.

 - __Task B__:
-    Build regressors using OLS, Random Forest Regressor, Lasso Regression, Ridge Regression, and Multi-Layer Perceptron algorithms.
+    Build regressors using OLS, Random Forest Regressor, Ridge Regression, and Multi-Layer Perceptron algorithms.
 For features, use only features from 2000 Census data.
 For outcomes, use the outcomes in Table 6.
 Among the features found in the `households.dta` file, the features in Table 6 are the features most generalizeable to other areas of public policy, and also the features which are the least likely to be collected in a standard census.
 Finally, compare the predictions based on the Mean Squared Error (MSE).

 ## Visualizations
 1. The first visualization will show the treatment and control households on a geographical map.
 This will give a sense of the proximity between the treatment and control groups.
 (This is not directly related to our research questions, but will be useful for the data story).